santhoshsivanva/CXR_server/README.md

 The server-side application is hosted on the following website: [covidapiss.site](https://covidapiss.site/)

 # Usage
 To use the CXR server, send a POST request to the server's API endpoint with a JSON payload containing the image's filename, which is stored on the S3 bucket.
-The server will respond with the requested CXR image in a binary format.
+The server will respond like covid or not.

 ```python
 import requests